 Now that you’ve gotten a feel for the kind of products we’ll be discussing, let’s jump right in and examine them individually for their strengths and weakness.
-We’ll also break down what kind of person each card is best suited for, so that said, let’s start with the least expensive capture card in the list, the Elgato Game Capture HD60.
+We’ll also break down what kind of person each card is best suited for, so that said, let’s start with the best capture card for the money, the Elgato Game Capture HD60 S.

 Elgato Game Capture HD60 S – Best Budget Capture Card

-This card has two inputs, the first is a Type-C 3.0 USB port which is used to power the device and the second is for an HDMI cable (there’s an HDMI out on the opposite side) which is intended to connect your console to the card.
+This card has two inputs, the first is the impeccable USB Type-C port which is used to power the device and the second is for an HDMI cable (there’s an HDMI out on the opposite side) which is intended to connect your console to the card.
 This card requires Windows 7 or later or MacOS 10.11.14 or later in order to function properly, so if you’re serious about making your channel work, you might need to think about updating your operating system.

 Imagine this: you’ve just spent an hour or so playing and chatting away and just as you’re finishing up, you realize that you didn’t hit record.
 Usually, this would be a nightmare, but with the HD60 S, you can slide a bar until you find the exact point your footage started, and record from there like nothing happened.
 You might want to edit out the few minutes of you panicking at the end, though.